 Like the XC40 Recharge, the C40 will be sold primarily online.
 And, as with that car, it rolls down the production lines of Volvo's Belgium factory in Ghent.

-The EV powertrain is the same as you get in the top version of the XC40 Recharge Pure Electric AWD model, also used by the Polestar2.
-That means you get a 201bhp electric motor on each axle, giving a combined output of 402bhp and a 0-62 mph time of 4.9s.
-As with all current Volvo models, top speed is limited to 112mph.
+The alternative dual-motor version uses the same battery has the same twin motor AWD powertrain used by the Polestar2.
+That means you get a 203hp electric motor on each axle, giving a combined output of 408hp and a 0-62 mph time of 4.7s, with a range of up to 274 miles (adequate but not especially noteworthy amongst rivals in this segment).
+There's a top speed limited to 112mph.
 At least the decent ride quality of the XC40 should be carried forward here as the C40 sits on the same MacPherson strut suspension set-up up-front, with a multi-link arrangement at the rear.
 As a driver, you get quite a commanding seating position.

 Design and Build

 Though the C40 is created from the building blocks of its XC40 showroom stablemate, Volvo wanted to add in some extra athleticism and lightness to the silhouette, as well as some appealing extra details.
 So there's a sleek profile and a set of emblematic segmented vertical rear lights.
 Up-front, the signature Thor's hammer headlights are augmented with neat pixel LEDs which automatically adjust to light conditions and switch on and off independently to optimise the light pattern.
 As usual with coupe-style SUVs, there are really big wheels.